noncent/instagram-data-scraper/README.md

 ---
-## 💯 Wow! now we have [Online DEMO](https://dev.techcorpasia.com/instagram-data-scraper/) to use Instagram Data Scraper.
+## 💯 Now, we have [Online DEMO](https://dev.techcorpasia.com/instagram-data-scraper/) to use Instagram Data Scraper.
 ---

 ```diff